-- 75. Having established that someone has a dwelling in New Zealand that they could use as a place of abode, it is necessary to determine whether it is their permanent place of abode.
-The material factors to have regard to in determining this are discussed in detail from [81]. - 76.
-In most cases it will be a simple matter to establish whether a person's place of abode in New Zealand is a permanent place of abode.
+- 41. In most cases it will be a simple matter to establish whether a person's place of abode in New Zealand is a permanent place of abode.
 Assume, for example, that a person who normally lives in New Zealand, who owns and occupies a house here and who has employment ties here, is absent for a fixed period of, say, 12 months.
 This person has an enduring relationship with their New Zealand place of abode, and it is the place where they usually live.
-That place of abode is their permanent place of abode. - 77.
+That place of abode is their permanent place of abode they habitually reside there even though they are away from New Zealand for a time. - 42.
 More difficult cases will arise where the person has been absent from New Zealand for a substantial period, or where the person is here intermittently.
 Where the answer is not clear, all relevant factors must be weighed carefully.
-As noted above, this will involve a consideration of the continuity and duration of the person's presence in New Zealand and the durability of the person's association with their place of abode here. - 78.
-A person's connections to the location in New Zealand where their place of abode is situated are relevant in objectively assessing whether the particular dwelling is the person's permanent place of abode.
-The strength of such connections may indicate that the area is a focal point of a person's life (See further [67]), and therefore lead to an inference that the abode is the person's permanent place of abode.
-In TRA 43/11, Judge Sinclair considered it important that the property was situated in a locality in which the taxpayer had continuing family and other ties. - 79.
-A person may also have connections to New Zealand generally, such as keeping a New Zealand bank account, having membership in professional or trade associations, or maintaining medical insurance with a New Zealand company (see further from [103]).
-Such factors could be relevant to any location in New Zealand and are not by their nature tied to any specific dwelling or location.
-General connections to New Zealand, as opposed to connections to a place of abode or to the location in which the abode is situated, may still provide some indication that the taxpayer is likely to return to New Zealand to live and that their dwelling here may potentially be their permanent place of abode. - 80.
-In establishing whether a person's place of abode in New Zealand is their permanent place of abode, the consideration is not limited to factors occurring within the relevant income year.
-It is appropriate to consider the person's past and likely future association with New Zealand and with the place of abode (Case Q55).
+As noted above, this will involve considering the continuity and duration of the person's presence in New Zealand, and the durability of the person's association with the place of abode and how close their connection with it is. - 43.
+Paragraphs [59] [84] discuss the relevant factors to consider in assessing the continuity and duration of the person's presence in New Zealand and the durability of the person's association with the place of abode and how close their connection with it is.
+It is important to understand that those factors are not of equal weight, and the significance that each of them has will depend on the person's particular circumstances.
+The question is whether, having regard to the overall picture, there is a place of abode in New Zealand in which the person habitually resides, such that it can be regarded as a permanent place of abode for them. - 44.
+A person's connections to the location in New Zealand where their place of abode is situated are relevant in objectively assessing whether a particular place of abode is a permanent place of abode for them.
+The strength of such connections may indicate that the abode is a place the person habitually resides, even though they are away for a time, and a place to which the person will likely return to live on an enduring basis. - 45.
+A person may also have connections to New Zealand generally, such as keeping a New Zealand bank account, having membership in professional or trade associations, or maintaining medical insurance with a New Zealand company (see further from [76]).
+Such connections could be relevant to any location in New Zealand and are not by their nature tied to any specific dwelling or location.
+General connections to New Zealand will only be relevant to the extent that they provide some indication about whether the person is likely to return to New Zealand to live in their abode here, such that it can be regarded as a permanent place of abode for them.